 The Droid Ultra, Droid Maxx and Droid Mini are official – you’ll notice that there’s no RAZR branding anywhere in there – and in what follows we’re going to look at the Droid Ultra.

-From the start we’re going to tell you that you’ll be pleasantly surprised to see this new lines of Droids, as they seem to pack some of the features expected to be found on the highly anticipated Moto X – think voice commands, active screen and a new camera, along the lines of what was shown in that Rogers Moto X video.
+From the start we’re going to tell you that you’ll be pleasantly surprised to see this new lines of Droids, as they seem to pack some of the features expected to be found on the highly anticipated Moto X – think voice commands, active screen and a new camera,

 The Droid Ultra is a thin Android handset – described during the event as the thinnest smartphone available – and will feature some of the design elements you’re used to see in such Motorola-made handsets for Verizon.
 There’s a large edge-to-edge display and a Kevlar back.